Epson Tour: History

 Grace Park, Marilyn Lovander and Audra Burks were the first players to receive automatic LPGA Tour exempt status by finishing one, two, and three on the Futures Golf Tour Money List.

 The minimum age for participation was lowered to 17 prior to the 2006 season.
-On July 18, 2007, the LPGA announced that it had acquired the Futures Tour effective immediately, "bringing women's professional golf now under one umbrella."
+On July 18, 2007, the LPGA officially announced that it had acquired the Futures Tour effective immediately, "bringing women's professional golf now under one umbrella."
 Previously the Futures Tour had operated as a licensee of the LPGA.

 Duramed, a pharmaceutical company, was the tour's title sponsor from 2006 through the end of the 2010 season.
 In 2011, the tour was known as the "LPGA Futures Tour."
 In 2012, Symetra, a United States-based insurance provider, became the title sponsor of the tour and tour's name was changed to "Symetra Tour".
-In 2022, the LPGA signed a five-year title sponsorship agreement with Epson America Inc.
+In January 2022, the LPGA signed a five-year title sponsorship agreement with Epson America Inc.